 - Changing the type of otulinum toxin.
 Incorporating different formulations can be used to overcome resistance to a particular strain.
 There are also new variants that have been proven to be effective.
-These include Xeomin and Neurobloc.
+These include BoNT and BoNT.

 - Oral medications.
 There are several types of treatments which act directly of the brain and you may be asked to try these medications to determine if they are effective.

 - Blepharoplasty surgery to remove excess upper eyelid skin and muscle

 - Orbicularis myectomy involves the targeted removal of muscle fibres closest to the eyelid margin, this can have the effect of weakening the eyelid closure muscles.

 - Brow suspension surgery is particularly effective for patients with apraxia of eyelid opening and involves internal suspension of the eyelid unit to the brow.
 This can be a very effective treatment in the appropriate patient group

 - Patients with facial nerve paralysis can also benefit from BoNT therapy.
 It can alleviate twitching caused by misfiring of the nerve, often called 'aberrant innervation'.
 BoNT can also be extremely effective in restoring or improving facial symmetry by targeting overactive muscles of the face.
 Mr Ezra is the clinical lead for the BoNT service at Moorfields and has extensive experience at treating all of these conditions.

 Scanning electron microscope images of different types of brow suspension materials